Guess what’s back? I’ll give you three guesses, first two don’t count.

 The two flavors are both infused with Dew, one with a burst of Citrus Cherry, the other with a charge of Electrifying Berry.
 These nicknames are so extreme that I wonder if I’ve jumped back into the ’90s.
 On each bottle is a promotion for a forthcoming Xbox One game (Forza Motorsport 5 on the Citrus Cherry, Kinect Sports Rivals on the Electrifying Berry), and have codes to enter at every2minutes.com for a chance to win various Mtn Dew and Xbox One prizes.
 Including a tacky-looking Mtn Dew-branded One.

 Citrus Cherry is a repeat of last year’s Halo 4-exclusive flavor, so I didn’t bother tasting it this time.
-Here’s the link for those who wanna read more about that, but the short version is that it tasted like liquefied gummi worms, but with a citrus punch that I wasn’t expecting.
+Here’s the link for those who wanna read more about that, but the short version is that it tasted like Mountain Dew with a tinge of cherry and a citrus punch that I wasn’t expecting.
 So this time around we’re just gonna try the new Electrifying Berry flavor.

 Electrifying Berry smells like grape soda and almost looks like cough syrup, which is a worrying start.
 As for the taste, I wouldn’t say it was electrifying, but it did taste like a berry of some kind but I couldn’t tell you which.
 Certainly not as strong as Citrus Cherry, but it’s not mind blowing.
 Wouldn’t be something I’d be drinking a lot, that’s for sure.